JL710/iced-guide/src/app_structure/component.md

 ## Message

-Your component will have it's own internal messages, which work just like in your top level iced application.
+Your component will have its own internal messages, which work just like in your top-level iced application.
 For a `LoginForm` they might look like this:

 ```rust